Harin-Udu/My-Project-1/Readme.md

     code .

-  5. IMPORTANT:- Downloaded the needed libraries, if not already downloaded,
+  5. IMPORTANT:- Download the needed libraries, if not already downloaded,

     pip install -r requirements.txt